 TODAY ONLY (till midnight)Save 10% - Right Now!

-Enter promo code DALLAS Free Shipping Too
+Enter promo code RAVEN Free Shipping Too

 Mark Silversmith Art Prints of Horses

 Western artist Mark Silversmith was born on the Navajo Reservation and raised among the red mesas of northern New Mexico.
 As a result of his upbringing, Mark was influenced by the beauty of the Southwest from an early age.

 Raised by his grandparents, Mark Silversmith was taught traditional Navajo values and developed a deep respect for nature.
 This respect for life is evident in many of Mark’s paintings.
 Mark paints many Southwestern scenes that depict the every day of the Navajo, but he does not limit himself to creating Navajo themes.